 For the Love of Foods - $$

 Meal prep is conceptually tricky because it’s tough to find joy eating the same thing every day.
-But For the Love of Foods really surprised me.
-If you are into variety, For the Love of Foods changes their menu every three days, which you can see on their Facebook page.
+But For the Love of Foods surprised me.
+If you are into variety, For the Love of Foods changes their menu every three days, which you can see on its Facebook page.
 They also have a set of standard items you can always buy, including cauliflower crust pizzas and salads.
 What separates them from other places is that they have healthy breakfast options, as well.
 The overnight oats are heavenly, but I recommend getting the eggs and chorizo if they are available.

 Another great thing about For the Love of Foods is that if you have kids, it's easy to grab something and bring it home for a quick, no-hassle dinner.
 I did this at least twice in the last week, and with one incredibly picky 4-year-old, I heard no complaints about anything that was given to him.